-Dr. Martin Senicki is a specialist in orthopedics/orthopedic surgery.
-He takes Medicare insurance.
-Before completing his residency at a hospital affiliated with Midwestern University, Dr. Senicki attended medical school at Western University of Health Sciences, College of Osteopathic Medicine of the Pacific.
+Dr. Martin Senicki's specialty is orthopedics/orthopedic surgery.
+He accepts Medicare insurance.
+Dr. Senicki studied medicine at Western University of Health Sciences, College of Osteopathic Medicine of the Pacific.

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.